Another Indian firm under fire for shoddy clinical trials work

 Kamlesh said that since the WHO’s surprise audit of its facilities last October, it had also been visited by U.S., British and Spanish regulators.

-“The FDA has cleared our plant after making some initial observations, while the Spanish and UK authorities are yet to issue a final response,” he said.
+“The FDA (U.S. Food and Drug Administration) has cleared our plant after making some initial observations, while the Spanish and UK authorities are yet to issue a final response,” he said.

-An EMA spokeswoman said both Spanish and British officials had found issues at Quest, and EU regulators were now working to identify the limited number of drugs approved in Europe using Quest data to see if further action was needed.

 Quest’s trial of HIV drugs was carried for India’s Micro Labs, which was itself the subject of a WHO “notice of concern” in 2014.
 Micro Labs officials were not immediately available.